thesolomon-tech/tgc/README.md

 VITE_FIREBASE_MEASUREMENT_ID=""
 ```

-This product has no warranty.
+Use at your own risk.
 It was only made to easily see the capabilities of the Firebase Gemini AI.